 The FWAA has chosen a National Defensive Player of the Year since 1993.
 In 1995, the FWAA named the award in honor of the legendary two-way player from the University of Minnesota.
 Nagurski dominated college football, then became a star for professional football’s Chicago Bears in the 1930s.
 Bronislaw “Bronko” Nagurski is a charter member of both the College Football and Pro Football Halls of Fame.

-The Bronko Nagurski Trophy is a member of the National College Football Awards Association (NCFAA) which encompasses the most prestigious awards in college football.
-The 22 awards boast more than 700 years of tradition-selection excellence.
-Visit ncfaa.org to learn more about our story.
+The Bronko Nagurski Trophy is a member of the National College Football Awards Association (NCFAA), which encompasses the most prestigious awards in college football.
+Founded in 1997, the NCFAA and its 25 awards now boast over 800 recipients, dating to 1935.
+Visit ncfaa.org to learn more about the NCFAA.

-The Charlotte Touchdown Club is a non-profit organization founded in 1990 for the purpose of promoting high school, collegiate, and professional football in the Charlotte, N.C., region.
+The Charlotte Touchdown Club is a non-profit organization founded in 1991 for the purpose of promoting high school, collegiate, and professional football in the Charlotte, N.C., region.
 The club’s activities and services focus community attention on the outstanding citizenship, scholarship, sportsmanship, and leadership of area athletes and coaches.
+Since 1991, the club has raised more than $2 million to benefit area high school and collegiate athletics.
 For more information, contact John Rocco (704-347-2918 or firstname.lastname@example.org).
 The official website of the Charlotte Touchdown Club is touchdownclub.com.